pramttl/mirror-sync-api/README.md

 ##### Scheduling parameters

-The API uses a cron like scheduling as defined in [APScheduler documentation](http://pythonhosted.org/APScheduler/cronschedule.html)
+The API uses a cron like scheduling as defined in [APScheduler documentation](http://pythonhosted.org/APScheduler/cronschedule.html).
 Fields greater than the least significant explicitly defined field default to * while lesser fields default to their minimum values except for `week` and `day_of_week` which default to *.
 A `start_date` can also be specified if required.
-You can obtain a valid start date by entering the following at bash promot.
+You can obtain a valid start date by entering the following at bash prompt.

     date "+%Y-%m-%d %H:%M"